✓ Updated February 2026

 Frequently Asked Questions

-When is the absolute best time to visit Bali if I want to avoid the biggest crowds but still enjoy great weather?
+When is the absolute best time to visit Bali to avoid the biggest crowds and still get good weather?

-What's the deal with the offerings you see everywhere?
-Should I be careful where I step?
+What's the deal with 'Canang Sari' offerings I see everywhere?
+Should I be careful around them?

 What is the cheapest month to visit Bali, Indonesia?